mlcourses/lab-3-blog-post-group6_cs281/post.md

 - **OR Operation with `~B2`:** Now, we again used the previous 7404 IC Chip to invert `B2` since one 7404 IC chip can work as 6 different NOT gates.
 Then, we took this output and input-ted it in an OR Operation (7432 IC chip).
 The second input for the OR operation was the output of AND operation between `~B0.B2`.
 After this, we took the output of this operation and connected this into our LED B to light up LED B

+- **LED B needs to be light up and also needs to work with other LEDs between A-G to show the number 0, 1, 2, 3 and 4.**

 Here is a video of LED B working properly in all cases, to light up from number 0 to 5.
   [vid of LED B Working](https://youtube.com/shorts/woT4dJWxtGY?feature=share)